Things-N-Stuff/Turt/README.md

 The sample config is `config.py.sample` and holds all possible configuration options aswell as a comment describing what each is for.

 After configuration, just run `python turt.py`.

+## Plans for Turt

+Our current plans for Turt can be seen [here](https://docs.google.com/document/d/1-u4tWmgt2BiIjdiXu1FnjCUi64xBHLHDEhf8N6rCe-g).
+If you wish to contribute to this list, [open an issue](https://github.com/Things-N-Stuff/Turt/issues).